Faiz Shakir

-Faiz Shakir (/fæz shə'kɪər/; فیض شاکر) is an American political advisor.
+Faiz Shakir (/fæz shə'kɪər/; born 1979) is an American political advisor.
 A member of the Democratic Party, he serves as senior advisor to Bernie Sanders and executive director of the nonprofit media organization More Perfect Union.
 Previously, he was campaign manager for Bernie Sanders' 2020 presidential campaign, an aide to Congressional leaders Nancy Pelosi and Harry Reid, an editor-in-chief of the ThinkProgress blog, and political director of the American Civil Liberties Union.
 Raised in Florida by Pakistani immigrants, Shakir is a progressive liberal and an advocate for Muslim American communities.

 Early life and education

 The son of Pakistani immigrants to the United States, Faiz Shakir was born and raised in Florida.
-Shakir completed his B.A. in government at Harvard University, and played on the Harvard Crimson baseball team for four years.
+Shakir completed his BA in government at Harvard University, and played on the Harvard Crimson baseball team for four years.
 Shakir earned a Juris Doctor from Georgetown University.